Tara-Engine/Tara/README.md

 ## Cloning
 When cloning the repository, using the `--recursive` option.
 There are a number of submodules.
 A game engine is generally a pretty large project, and using libraries and tools made by other excellent people helps the process a lot!

+Some of these submodules (json) take a while to clone.
+To be sure your terminal is not hanging, use the `--progress` option.

 ## Compilation Guide
 Tara uses [Premake](https://premake.github.io/) as its build configuration manager.
 Premake is similar to cmake, but much simpler and easier to use.
 It can generate project files for pretty much all platforms.